renesugar/zenkit/README.md

    arguments that you expect to trigger each response.
 See the [tests for the example resource](https://github.com/zenoss/zenkit-template/blob/master/template/resources/example_test.go) for a functional example.

-6. `make test`.
+7. `make test`.
 You may also run tests automatically on save by running `ginkgo watch resources` or `ginkgo watch -r`.

+8. Add hooks for api tests that will handle environment setup and teardown for each api test.
+(TODO: need an example service that demonstrates this implementation).

+9. `make api-test`.
+Starts service and dependencies (as defined in docker-compose.yml) and runs dredd tests in a container within a private network.

-7. `make run` to rebuild the image and redeploy the service locally.
+10. `make run` to rebuild the image and redeploy the service locally.
 This will bring it up on port {{Port}}, allowing you to use `curl` or `httpie`.
 You may also simply use `go build {{Name}}`, then run the resulting binary manually, although if supporting services are required, the `docker-compose`